 Each dimension can have either just a detailed level of all dimension members or you can define hierarchy with several levels.
 For example, Customers dimension could have Country, State, and Customer Name levels.

 All measures are automatically aggregated (typically as the sum of detailed level values) in upper hierarchy levels.
 E.g., looking at Sales amount measure at a Country level will give a total sales amount for this country.

 Typically each dimension has All level with one All member which aggregates all dimension members.

 When you upload source file with date (or date & time) column then automatically time hierarchy will be constructed for the corresponding dimension.
 Time hierarchy will have Year, Quarter, Month and Day levels which can be used to get totals of measures at selected time period level.

-Measures typically are integer or decimal values that can be accessed either at detailed dimension member level or can be aggregated at higher dimension levels.
-Typical measure examples could be Sales amount, Units sold, Cost amount, Transactions count etc.
+Measures typically are integer or decimal values that can be accessed either at the detailed dimension member level or can be aggregated at higher dimension levels.
+Typical measure examples could be Sales amount, Units sold, Cost amount, Transactions count, etc.

 Sometimes you want to calculate new measures from other existing cube measures - these are called calculated measures.
 For example, you could define Profit calculated measure as Sales amount measure minus Cost amount measure.
 And then you could also define Margin % calculated measure as Profit measure divided by Sales amount measure (and display the result as a percentage).

 You can also define calculated members in other dimensions.
 For example, you could define in Customers dimension new calculated member North America as the sum of USA and Canada members.
 A calculated member is also a member of the dimension.

 Calculated member formulas are defined using MDX language.
-Basic arithmetic formulas can be created very easily but by learning other MDX functions you will be able to create any calculated members you need.
+Basic arithmetic formulas can be created very easily, but by learning other MDX functions, you can create any calculated members you need.
 Read more about creating calculated members.